-Sound Walls: Sound walls are proposed to partially surround select inverters and the collector substation (see Exhibit 5 for more information).
+Sound Walls: Sound walls are proposed to partially surround select inverters and the collector substation (see Revised Exhibit 5 for more information).
 A sound wall equivalent to the Durisol Precast Noise Barrier will be used and surfaced with a comparable texture and color to the 1004B Natural Swatch, which resembles an earthy, natural tone.
 The heights of the sound walls vary between 12 and 15 feet depending on specific site conditions and performance criteria necessary to reduce noise (see Exhibit 7 for more information regarding noise and vibration).
-A specification sheet for the sound walls is included as Appendix 5-4 in Exhibit 5.
+A specification sheet for the sound walls is included as Revised Appendix 5-4 in Revised Exhibit 5, as well as Revised Attachment 6.

 Substation: Underground 34.5 kilovolt (kV) collection lines will gather power from the solar arrays and transport it to a new substation that will step up the voltage to 345 kV.
 The substation is approximately 3 acres in size and will be located adjacent to solar panels in the northeast portion of the Facility Site.
 Access to the substation will be via a new access road from Ingersoll Road near the existing Marcy-New Scotland 345 kV transmission line.
-Section drawings of the substation can be found in Plan 6B of Attachment 6 (Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan).
+Section drawings of the substation can be found in Revised Plan 6B of Revised Attachment 6 (Substation and POI Switchyard Plan & Profile Drawings and Lighting Plan).
 A single H-frame takeoff structure (60-foot height) will facilitate the connection of the substation to the POI switchyard (see below; transmission structures).
-Plans and sections of the substation are available in (Attachment 6 and Exhibit 5).
-In general, the color of the substation will be gray, and the control building facade will consist of gray interlocking wall panels.
+Plans and sections of the substation are available in (Revised Attachment 6 and Revised Exhibit 5).
+In general, the color of the substation will be gray (galvanized steel), and the control building facade will consist of a natural galvanized steel, white, or ANSI gray color.